 Last but not least – there are danger for the human health.
 Mars is smaller than Earth and the gravity is only 1/3 than this here on our Planet.
 Yes, the colonists will be able to jump high and create structures of lighter materials.
 However, this will reflect badly on our bodies.
 We rely on constant pressure of gravity to strengthening bones and muscles.
 In fact, the astronauts will have to go through regular exercise in space in order to be in shape.

 Cosmic radiation is an even bigger problem.
 Sun ejects billions of high-energy particles that may harm our DNA and cause cancer.
-Fortunately, Earth has a strong magnetic field which affects 99.9% of these particles.
+Fortunately, Earth has a strong magnetic field which reflects 99.9% of these particles.
 Mars does not have one.
 This means that the colonists will not be protected during the journey.

 In the shortest possible trip to Mars, witch is about 6 months, will increase the chance of a developing cancer by more than 3%.